SemukeloMathe/React_Ultimate_Course/ultimate_react_course_part_1/04-travel-list/README.md

 ## Thinking In React

-#### What does thinking in React actually mean?
+### What does thinking in React actually mean?

-- It means you have a very good mental model of how and when to to use all the react tools like:
+- It means you have a very good mental model of how and when to use all the react tools like:
 - 1. Components
 - 2. State
 - 3. Data Flow